Redirecting...

 AFJROTC Heritage Photo

-With a modest beginning of 20 units in 1966 Air Force Junior ROTC has grown to almost 900 high schools throughout the world, including units located in Department of Defense Schools in Europe and the Pacific.
-Junior ROTC enrollment worldwide includes more than 85,000 cadets.
+With a modest beginning of 20 units in 1966 Air Force Junior ROTC has grown to a mandated 870 high schools throughout the world, including units located in Department of Defense Schools in Europe and the Pacific.
+Junior ROTC enrollment worldwide includes approximately 90,000 cadets.
 Only boys were allowed as cadets in 1966, but Public Law 93-165 amended the requirement that a Junior ROTC unit have a minimum number of physically fit male students, thus allowing female students to count toward the minimum students needed for a viable unit.
 In 1972 the enrollment included 2,170 females making up 9% of the corps.
 Since then the number of females has increased to 40% of the cadet corps.

 The Air Force Junior ROTC program provides citizenship training and an aerospace science program for high school youth.
 Enrollment in the Air Force Junior ROTC program is open to all young people who are in grades 9-12.
 Host schools are selected upon the basis of fair and equitable distribution throughout the nation.
 Retired Air Force commissioned and noncommissioned officers who are full-time faculty members of the participating high school and employed by the local school board teach Air Force Junior ROTC classes.